 A decentralized protocol that breaks the link between the sender and receiver of assets on Cardano.

-The Cardano Mixer enables private transactions by using zero-knowledge cryptographic proofs (where you prove that you are the sender of a deposit without revealing any other information about yourself) along with a network of relayers who submit withdraw transactions to the protocol for users.
+The Cardano Mixer enables private transactions by using zero-knowledge cryptographic proofs (where you prove something without revealing the actual proof that you possess) along with a network of relayers who submit withdraw transactions to the protocol for users.

 How Cardano Mixer Works